sharetribe/flex-docs/src/docs/operator-guides/transaction-process/index.md

 </txnprocessuxcarousel>

-## Next: start creating your own transaction process
+## Start creating your own transaction process

 The transaction process determines how your users transact on your marketplace.
 It maps where your users are in a transaction, what possible next steps they have, and how those steps are taken.
 The transaction process plays out in your marketplace application where your users transact.